Followers

 Alice C. Linsley

 Later, the Pharaoh was supreme judge as the representative of the High God and his son Horus.
 The second highest legal authority was the Pharaoh's vizier.
-In the Book of Genesis, we read that Joseph became the vizier and his high rank gave him authority to punish crimes.
+In the Book of Genesis, we read that Joseph became Pharaoh's chief steward and his high rank gave him authority to punish crimes.

 One of the earliest lawgivers in Egypt was Menes (2930-2900 BC).
 He administered justice and issued edicts which were designed to improve food production and distribution, guard the rights of ruling families, improve education and enhance knowledge of the natural world through geometry and astronomy.
 Weinman’s sculpture on the South Wall Frieze of the US Supreme Court building depicts Menes as an early lawgiver.